Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Okay.

-oh yeah i hear a lot about apparently like in dream diaries and things like what does it mean
+I hear a lot about apparently like in dream diaries and things.

-I think it's good luck or it's money or something.
+I think it's, it's either like good luck or it's money or something.

 Wow.